Interfaces

 - DMs: pairing required.
 Unpaired users get a code.

-- Channels: agent reads ALL messages but only responds when @mentioned or directly relevant.
+- Channels: reads ALL messages, only responds when @mentioned or directly relevant.
 Returns

-NO_REPLYto suppress silent messages. - Replies: all replies post directly to the channel or DM (no threading).
+NO_REPLYto suppress. - Replies: post directly to channel or DM (no threading).

-/status(connected/disconnected/error). - Graceful shutdown: Socket Mode connection closes cleanly on SIGTERM.
+- Graceful shutdown: Socket Mode closes cleanly on SIGTERM.